School Social Work Master Level Study

 At the completion of the program, the following should be sent to:Sarah Rosenberg, Licensure Specialist Division of Education Baldwin Wallace University 275 Eastland Road Berea, Ohio 44017 440.826.2167

-- A Letter from MSASS (signed by Sarah Andrews and Scott Wilkes) verifying that you completed all of the field experience requirements.
-This is sent from the MSASS Office of Field Education.
+- A Letter from MSASS (signed by Sarah Andrews, Assistant Dean of Academic Affairs, and Scott Wilkes.
+Director of Field Education) verifying that you completed all of the course and field experience requirements.
+This is sent from the Office of Academic Affairs.
 Note: The MSASS Registrar authorizes this letter only after all BW University course credits have been transferred to MSASS.
 Upon completion of all BW courses, students must request transcripts to be sent to the MSASS Registrar.
 Credits are not automatically transferred.
-Ordinarily, MSASS will send an ODE application to you along with this letter.
 Please make sure we have your current address.

-- An Application Form: an ODE application form must be filled out (available from MSASS Student Services or BW Division of Education 440.826.2126) and return it to BW Division of Education.
-You must have a $200.00 money order or check (no cash) made out to Ohio T.E.C.
+- An Application Form: an ODE application form must be filled out (available from BW Division of Education or online at the Division of Education).
+You must have a $200.00 money order or check (no cash) payable to Treasurer, State of Ohio.

 - Official Transcript.
 Transcript Request Forms can be obtained at MSASS Student Services and BW Office fo Registration & Records (440.826.2126).
 You will need to have official transcripts of all your college work taken for the School Social Work Program (both BW and MSASS courses) sent with the application for licensure.